 Consider hiring a private driver if you want to get to Positano without any transfers or public transportation.
 When I reserved a private driver from the Naples airport to the Amalfi Coast with a friend visiting from the States, we emailed in advance and paid in cash on arrival.
-You can pre book through TripAdvisor.
+Find a driver and book ahead.

 Naples to Positano by Train (& Bus)

 There is not a train station in Positano, but the Circumvesuviana runs from downtown Naples to Sorrento (check the schedule).
 From Sorrento, you can transfer to the SITA bus directly outside the train station.
 I always caught the Circumvesuviana at the main Garibaldi stop.
 You could also always go one stop ahead and catch it at Porta Nolana, where the line begins.
 The Garibaldi stop is connected to the main Napoli Centrale underground.

 Go down the stairway in Napoli Centrale and make a left, follow signs for Circumvesuviana.
 At the end of a long fluorescent tunnel, you’ll see the ticket booth (likely with a line).
 The train to Sorrento costs about $4 each way.
 Take the train all the way to the last stop.
 Do not get off at the second to last stop, Sorrento di Piano (although that’s a quaint little town too).

 This is the same train that runs by Pompeii, but it’s not just frequented by tourist.
 The Circumvesuviana is used by locals as well, especially during the summer when Neapolitans visit the beaches along the line.
 The Circumvesuviana is a little rickety with a classic Naples patina.
 After about an hour to 90 minutes on the train, you’ll arrive in Sorrento.